Harmony AIM

 Saturday: 9:30 am – 12:00 pm

-The time-of-service fee schedule is $120/hour.
-The initial visit is about 2 hours, including the comprehensive consultation and a treatment.
+• The time-of-service fee schedule is $120/hour.
+The initial visit lasts about 2 hours, including a comprehensive consultation and treatment.
 The follow-up visits will be 1, 1.5, or 2 hours.
 Harmony AIM is temporarily not accepting insurance, but will be happy to prepare a statement for you to submit to your insurance provider.

 The common diseases and symptoms are listed below.